mongodb/docs/source/usage.rst

 The MMS web console contains a great deal of functionality beyond the scope of this overview.
 Continue to explore the functionality addressed above in your own system, with your own data.
-The ":doc:`MMS Console Use Cases </console-use-cases>` provides a deeper exploration of key usage patterns for the MMS console.
+The ":doc:`Advanced MMS Console Usage </advanced-usage>` provides a deeper exploration of key usage patterns for the MMS console.